Subtitles and Transcript

 18:38 SJ: Yes, there's one.

-18:48 KB: Good decision.
-(Laughter) OK, give me both hands.
+18:51 OK, give me both hands.
 Now, put them on both cups.
-Do you think the spike is under your left hand, or under your right hand?
+Do you think the spike is under your left or your right hand?

-19:08 SJ: I think it's under my right hand.
-KB: You think it's under your right hand?
+19:07 SJ: Under my right hand.
+KB: Under your right hand?
 Now, remember, you made all the decisions all along.
 Psychologists, figure this out.
-Have a look.

-19:26 Thank you.
-If anybody wants to see some sleight of hand later on, I'll be outside.
+19:27 (Applause ends) If anybody wants to see some sleight of hand later on, I'll be outside.
 Thank you.
-(Applause) Thank you.